Section 3: Selection Process

 3.0 General Information

 In accordance with Federal Regulations and State Laws, only persons licensed by the Florida Division of Blind Services may participate in this solicitation for applications.
-Persons in the latter stages of training may also participate in anticipation of licensure.
+Persons in the latter stages of On-The-Job training may also participate in anticipation of licensure.
 The information contained in the Facility Opportunity Announcement is representative only and may change without notice.

 The sales estimates on each Announcement are either annualized based on a projection for new facilities or on available sales history for existing facilities.
 Future sales may fluctuate due to unforeseen changes in the business climate.
 Please remember that a previous vendor's management practice, or changes in a facility’s population, may impact the sales figures quoted.
 Business conditions may cause sales projections to increase or decrease after the Announcement is posted.
 Interested persons need to carefully evaluate the potential benefits and risks of each business opportunity for which they apply.